chilcano/mtls-apps-examples/1-greeting-java/README.md

-# 1. Enabling MTLS on Spring Boot (Java) REST service
+# Example 1.
+Enabling MTLS on Spring Boot (Java) REST service

 This is a simple REST microservice (Maven Project) based on Spring Boot 2.4.2 and Java 11.